-Mu 312, 412 Junior Recital/Senior Recital
+Mu 312, 412 Junior Recital & Senior Recital

-Includes Spring Semester workshop for students preparing for Junior and Senior music recitals.
+This workshop course guides upperclassmen music students with the administrative and performance preparation for Junior and Senior music recitals.

 Mu 330 Music Instruction

 This course provides an overview of various methods and systems of music instruction and pedagogy.
 Students will learn conceptually as well as gain practical experience in private lesson, group, and large group settings.
 Open to 3rd/4th year music students.